-Art lovers in Switzerland have a wide variety of museums from which to choose
+Art enthusiasts have a wide variety of museums and inspiring houses of art from which to choose for creative culture in Switzerland

 CENTRE FOR PHOTOGRAPHY

-This museum in Riehen/Basel is lovely both inside and out.
-The aesthetically pleasing Fondation Beyeler building is located in an English landscape park that features aged trees, a water lily pond and a pavilion overlooking cornfields, vineyards and the foothills of the Black Forest.
+A magnificent house of art in Riehen/Basel is lovely both inside and out.
+The aesthetically pleasing Fondation Beyeler building is located in an English landscape park that features impressive views.
+Aged trees, a water lily pond and a pavilion overlooking cornfields, vineyards and the foothills of the Black Forest paint a natural picture.
 Inside the museum, guests can savor the 250 masterpieces of Hildy and Ernst Beyeler, who were renowned as perhaps Europe’s pre-eminent dealers in modern art.

 The museum houses works from artists such as Marlene Dumas, a contemporary South African artist and painter; Gerhard Richter, a German visual artist who produced abstract and photorealistic paintings; and Ferdinand Hodler, one of the best-known Swiss painters of the 19th century.
-Presentations are accompanied by a calendar of readings, talks and guided tours.
+Presentations are accompanied by a calendar of readings, talks and guided tours offering authentic culture in Switzerland.

 Located in Zurich, the Kunsthaus Zurich houses some of the most important art collections in Switzerland.
-This collection spans from the Middle Ages to contemporary art, with an emphasis on Swiss art and includes major works by Claude Monet, Pablo Picasso and Alberto Giacometti along with a host of other Swiss artists.
-Leading representatives of the Expressionist movement along with a meaningful collection of Classic Modernism makes this museum a must-visit for art lovers.
+This collection spans from the Middle Ages to contemporary art, with an emphasis on Swiss art.
+These include major works by Claude Monet, Pablo Picasso and Alberto Giacometti along with a host of other Swiss artists.
+Leading representatives of the Expressionist movement along with a meaningful collection of Classic Modernism is a must-visit.
 With some 19,000 members, its patron association, the Zürcher Kunstgesellschaft, is one of the largest of its kind in Europe.

 Housing the largest and most significant public art collection in Switzerland, Kunstmuseum Basel was dubbed the fifth best museum on the planet in 2013 by the London Times.
-The museum, which is made up of three buildings, encompasses more than 100,000 square feet.
+The house of art, which is made up of three buildings, encompasses more than 100,000 square feet.

-The original museum, finished in 1936, contains art ranging from the 15th century to 1950, including the largest collection of works by the Holbein family, an influential German family of artists in the late 15th and early 16th centuries.
+The original museum, finished in 1936, contains pieces ranging from the 15th century to 1950.
+This includes the largest collection of works by the Holbein family, an influential German family of artists in the late 15th and early 16th centuries.
 Other pieces on display include paintings from Vincent van Gogh and Switzerland’s Arnold Bocklin and Ferdinand Hodler.

 MASI LUGANO – MUSEO D’ARTE DELLA SVIZZERA ITALIANA

-Founded in 2015, MASI Lugano has become one of the most visited art museums in Switzerland.
-Born from the union between the Cantonal Art Museum and the Art Museum of the City of Lugano, the merger brought together two institutes that had been working since 2012.
+Founded in 2015, MASI Lugano is one of the most visited houses of art in Switzerland.
+Born from the union between the Cantonal Art Museum and the Art Museum of the City of Lugano, the merger brought together the two institutes.
 In its two locations – at the LAC cultural center and the Palazzo Reali – it offers a rich exhibition program with temporary exhibitions and new collections.
-MASI is equipped with an artistic heritage of more than 14,000 works covering a historical period ranging from the end of the 15th century to the present day.
+MASI is equipped with an artistic heritage of more than 14,000 works.
+They cover a historical period ranging from the end of the 15th century to the present day.

 MUSÉE DE L’ELYSÉE